Student Health & WellnessHelping students with their health, wellness, and overall development.

 At RMUoHP we understand student health and wellness is an important aspect of successful student life.
 We support students through holistic approaches using a framework based upon the Eight Dimensions of Wellness as prescribed by SAMSHA.
 In an effort to enhance support to all RMUoHP students, Student Affairs has provided access to teletherapy services through BetterHelp, which is the world’s largest network of licensed, accredited, and experienced counselors who can help you with a range of issues including depression, anxiety, relationships, trauma, grief, and more.

-BetterHelp services are free for current RMUoHP students, staff, and faculty.
+BetterHelp services are available at no additional cost for current RMUoHP students, staff, and faculty.
 If you used BetterHelp at any point during your time at RMUoHP services are half-priced after graduation.
 Currently, BetterHelp works with over 250,000 students from 150 schools and universities nationwide.
 Counseling services are available in over 44 different languages and offer extended hours for sessions meeting the needs of our students’ demanding schedules.

 When you sign up for BetterHelp, you will be matched with a counselor based upon their needs and disclosed demographics, which supports the diverse RMUoHP student population.
 Mental health counseling services are unlimited for enrolled students and available through text, chat, phone calls, and video conferencing, thereby allowing students to select their preferred communication route.

 Betterhelp also includes free resources that can be found here.

 For additional information on this program, contact The Department of Student Affairs at email@example.com.

 Who will be helping me?

 After you sign up, you are matched to an available counselor who fits your objectives, preferences, and the type of issues you are dealing with.
 Different counselors have different approaches and areas of focus, so it’s important to find the right person who can achieve the best results for you.
 BetterHelp is able to provide a successful match most of the time; however, if you start the process and you feel your counselor isn’t a good fit for you, you may elect to be matched to a different counselor.